kopetri/GLEngine/README.md

 How to use
 ------
 GLEngine was written using Linux, QtCreator as the IDE, CMake 3.0+ as the building tool, OpenGL 4.0+ as the Graphics API and a C++11 compiler in mind.

 Download the source, open the CMakeList.txt file with QtCreator, build the project, and everything should be ready to use.

+* In GLEngine :
-In GLEngine, hold the right mouse button to use the camera and its features.
-You can also toggle between solid and wireframe rendering using the F11/F12 buttons.
+    * Hold the right mouse button to use the camera and its features
+    * Toggle between solid and wireframe rendering using the F11/F12 buttons
-To toggle between the different buffers, use the 1-5 buttons.
+    * Toggle between the different buffers using the 1-5 buttons

 Dependencies (included)
 ------